CompanyMood/api-documentation/source/includes/_users.md

 mood_creation_reminder_email_active                 | Will the user receive reminder for mood reviews per email if he didn't give an answer already? mood_creation_notification_push_notification_active | Will the user receive push notifications for mood reviews on mobile phones? mood_creation_reminder_push_notification_active     | Will the user receive push notifications to remind him to answer the review question on mobile phone? weekly_status_notification_active                   | Will the user receive a weekly status report per mail?
-(Attribute is not present for users without a report role) password | Password for the user (the user can change it later) password_confirmation | Password confirmation
+(Attribute is not present for users without a report role) password | Password for the user (the user can change it later) password_confirmation                               | Password confirmation external_uid                                        | External UID - After setting, it can also be used as ID in Post /users and PUT /users/:id personnel_number                                    | The personnel number of the employee

 ### Response Attributes